sal-zahdy/DSA-Project/README.md

 SFML (Simple and Fast Multimedia Library)
 File Handling
 Object-Oriented Programming Concepts
-Dynamic Arrays (std::vector)
+Dynamic Arrays (vector)

 How to Compile and Run
-Prerequisites
+Prerequisites:

 Ensure that you have:

 A C++ compiler installed (such as g++)
-SFML library properly installed and configured Compilation
+SFML library is properly installed and configured

+Compilation

 Open the terminal inside the project directory and run: